Smoke alarm questions and answers

 Where should smoke alarms be positioned?

-There are minimum requirements needed to meet the Building Legislation Amendment (Smoke Alarms) Act 2005; however, Fire & Rescue NSW recommends a higher level of protection with the installation of interconnected alarms in every bedroom, living space (including hallways and stairways) and even the garage in your home.
+There are minimum requirements needed to meet the Building Legislation Amendment (Smoke Alarms) Act 2005; however, Fire and Rescue NSW recommends a higher level of protection with the installation of interconnected alarms in every bedroom, living space (including hallways and stairways) and even the garage in your home.

 Under the Act, different types of premises require smoke alarms to be installed in various locations.
 For residential dwellings, a smoke alarm must be installed on each level of the home.
 The alarm should be installed between the kitchen and sleeping areas, close enough to be heard from the bedrooms.

 A common mistake is that smoke alarms are installed too close to the kitchen or bathroom.
-Fire & Rescue NSW recommends installing interconnected alarms in every bedroom, living space (including hallways and stairways) and even the garage.
+Fire and Rescue NSW recommends installing interconnected alarms in every bedroom, living space (including hallways and stairways) and even the garage.

 How should residents maintain their smoke alarms (testing / batteries etc)?